Department of Computer Science

 Prerequisite: CS 3443.

 Study of advanced user interface issues.
 User interface design, human factors, usability, GUI programming models, and the psychological aspects of human-computer interaction.
 Generally offered: Fall.
-Differential Tuition: $150.
-Course Fee: IUCS $45.
+This course has Differential Tuition.
+Course Fees: IUCS $45; DL01 $75.

 CS 4413.
 Web Technologies.
 (3-0) 3 Credit Hours.

-Fundamentals of Web and component technology: markup languages, layout design, client and server side programming, database and Web integration.
+Prerequisite: CS 3423 and CS 3743.
+Fundamentals of Web and component technology: markup languages, layout design, client and server side programming, database, and Web integration.
 Generally offered: Fall.
-Differential Tuition: $150.
+This course has Differential Tuition.
 Course Fee: IUCS $45.

 CS 4423.
 Game Development.
 (3-0) 3 Credit Hours.